rhilconsultants/SecurityLab/workshops/RHEL SSL/Exercise-1/README.md

 $ sudo update-ca-trust extract
 ```

+**NOTE**
+Make sure you can resolve the site before you test it !!!

-We can noe test the certificate with curl
+We can now test the certificate with curl
 ```bash
 $ curl https://tls-test-${UUID}.example.local/
 ```